alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week4.md

 ![](./assets/week-4/20-gitpod-ip.png)

-We can now test connection from Gitpod to AWS RDS, by executing `db-connect` script
+We can now test connection from Gitpod to AWS RDS, by executing `db-connect prod` script, for connecting to the defined URL for production postgress, in AWS RDS

 ```sh
 ./bin/db-connect prod